ripta/decks.js/intro-to-docker/SCRIPT.md

 $ docker rm 3747ada8f970
 ```

-### Detached Containers
+## Detached Containers

-Because containers exit when the init process exits, the init process would need to be foregrounded:
+Because containers exit when the init process exits, the init process would need to be foregrounded.
+Take for example a forever process that loops and prints "Hello World!" once a second:

 ```
 $ docker run alpine:3.2 /bin/sh -c 'while true; do echo "Hello World!"; sleep 1; done'
 ```

 However, doing so keeps a terminal occupied.
-The answer would be to detach the container with `-d`:
+We've seen how to restart a container in detached mode, but when running a new container, the answer would be to explicitly detach the container with `-d`:

 ```
 $ docker run -d alpine:3.2 /bin/sh -c 'while true; do echo "Hello World!"; sleep 1; done'